 These cyclist-friendly stations are suitable for continuous public use.
 With that in mind, including the most immediately needed features should be top of your list of priorities.

-Not all pumps will include a pressure gauge as standard, this is an important feature to ensure cyclists do not over or under inflate their tyres – a lifesaver on longer journeys where tyre pressure can be more affected.
+Not all outside bike repair stations will include a pressure gauge as standard.
+This feature ensures cyclists do not over or under inflate their tyres – a lifesaver on longer journeys where tyre pressure can be more affected.

-Steel pump pistons are far less vulnerable to vandalism or damage than plastic alternatives.
+Steel pump pistons are far less vulnerable than plastic alternatives.
 If you want your installation to stand the test of time, look for this as a standard feature.

-Branding a station is important, to first identify the purpose of the unit, which may not be clear to all members of the public.
-Branding can also be used to communicate the brand or identity of a building, or where funding for a repair station may have come from.
+Branding communicates the brand or identity of a building, or where funding for a repair station may have come from.